Opatanol Eye Drops: Using Olopatadine for Allergic Conjunctivitis

 Get Opatanol Eye Drops Online

 The conjunctiva is the thin, transparent tissue that lines the inside of your eyelids and covers the white part of your eye.
 When allergens — particularly pollen during hay fever season — come into contact with the eye, they trigger an immune response in the conjunctiva.
-Mast cells in the conjunctiva release histamine, which causes vasodilation and inflammation, producing the familiar symptoms:
+Mast cells release histamine, which causes vasodilation and inflammation, producing the familiar symptoms:

 - Intense itching of the eyes